CoGhent/CoGhent.github.io/basicqueries.markdown

 [try live](https://stad.gent/sparql?default-graph-uri=&query=PREFIX+cidoc%3A+%3Chttp%3A%2F%2Fwww.cidoc-crm.org%2Fcidoc-crm%2F%3E%0D%0A%0D%0ASELECT+%3Fo+WHERE+%7B%0D%0A++%3Fs+cidoc%3AP129i_is_subject_of+%3Fo+.%0D%0A++BIND%28RAND%28%29+AS+%3Frandom%29+.%0D%0A%7D+ORDER+BY+%3Frandom%0D%0ALIMIT+1&format=text%2Fhtml&should-sponge=&timeout=0&signal_void=on)

-The [Cogent Random Image Viewer](https://github.com/CoGhent/random_image_viewer), for example, makes use of above query.
+The [Coghent Random Image Viewer](https://github.com/CoGhent/random_image_viewer), for example, makes use of above query.

 ## Union

-To query multiple endpoint, it suffices to add the extra endpoint to the query.
+To query multiple endpoint instead of all, it suffices to add the extra endpoint to the query.

 *for example*